ejameszawada/NewGamePlus/README.md

 # NewGamePlus
 Project created for the mobile application development course at the University of Mississippi.
 The application was created for people to be able to sell and trade their gaming equipment

+# Hosting
+The application can be reached here: https://newgameplus.web.app

 # Login/SignUp
 ![image](https://user-images.githubusercontent.com/92044966/206991598-20f5be83-3b97-416c-8e3f-dbeb3d481e56.png)